iturdikulov/notes/Anxiety.md

 > Anxiety is different than fear in that the former is defined as the
 > anticipation of a future threat whereas the latter is defined as the emotional
 > response to a real threat.
 It is often accompanied by nervous behavior such as
-> pacing back and forth, somatic complaints, and rumination.
+> pacing back and forth, somatic complaints, and rumination.\
->
 > — <cite>[Wikipedia](https://en.wikipedia.org/wiki/Anxiety)</cite>

 > Anxiety is distress or uneasiness of mind caused by a fear of danger or
 > misfortune.
 Very often, people with anxiety also feel worries.
 There can also
-> be physical symptoms, like having a headache or an upset stomach.
+> be physical symptoms, like having a headache or an upset stomach.\
->
 > — <cite>[Simple English Wikipedia](https://simple.wikipedia.org/wiki/Anxiety)</cite>

 ## How I fight against anxiety

-- Things which I can't solve, I don't worry about them.
+- Things which I can't solve, ==I don't worry about them==.
-- Things which I can solve, but it's require too much time and confirmation, I can worry about them, but I need sort of "green light" to start solving them.
+- Things which I can solve, but it's require too much time and confirmation, I can worry about them, but ==I need sort of "green light" to start solving them==.
-- I'm reducing my troubles by solving things which I can solve.
+- I'm reducing my troubles by solving things which ==I can solve==.
-- Calendar can reduce my troubles by reminding me of things which I can solve.
+- Calendar can reduce my troubles by ==reminding== me of things which I can solve.